What To Bring

 Swimming suit (large enough to cover all strategic areas)

 Comfortable Shoes (forget fashion), running shoes or lightweight hiking shoes and sandals, or shower thongs.
 Keens or Teva's are great.
-The models that provide comfort, fresh air and protected toes are perfect.
+Footwear that provide comfort, fresh air and protected toes are perfect.

-There are cheap and easy laundry services available. (you pay) or you could wash by hand like 3/4 of a million other people in Iquitos.
+There are cheap and easy laundry services available. (you pay) or you could wash your clothes by hand, like 3/4 of a million other people in Iquitos. ;-)

 Personal Care Items